Rosina Mantovani Gutti

-Rosina Mantovani Gutti was born in the year of 1851 and passed in 1943.
-Known as the Daughter of the Ferrara painter Alessandro Mantovani; Gutti entered into the same circles of the Nazarene painter Ludovico Seitz.
+Rosina Mantovani Gutti (1851–1943) was an Italian painter.
+She was the daughter of the Ferrara painter Alessandro Mantovani; Gutti entered into the same circles of the Nazarene painter Ludovico Seitz.
 Rosina Mantovani Gutti became famous for her delicate pastels.
-Her portraits of women and children were exhibited in Paris, where she stayed for a long.
+Her portraits of women and children were exhibited in Paris, where she stayed for a period.
 In her much later year's she moved to Berlin.